Bacterial and Viral Rashes

 Kawasaki disease is of unknown cause, although it is suspected to be caused by a bacteria or virus, which then results in an autoimmune reaction.
 It usually affects children younger than 5 years.
 It can have serious effects on your child's heart if not diagnosed and treated correctly.
-With treatment, only 2% of children die from this disease.
 Call your doctor or go to the hospital's emergency department immediately if you suspect your child may have Kawasaki disease.

 - The disease is defined by the following 5 diagnostic criteria:

 - Fever for more than 5 days

 - Redness of the eyes (painless conjunctivitis)

 - Redness or swelling of the hands and feet

 - Rash with flat red lesions, raised red lesions, blisters, or any combination of these.